-Michelle is an experienced scientist with knowledge on global food systems change.
-Leila has a background in cell biology, with expertise in microscopy, cell culture, and molecular biology.
+Michelle Egger is an experienced scientist with knowledge on global food systems change.
+Dr. Strickland has a background in cell biology, with expertise in microscopy, cell culture, and molecular biology.

 BIOMLQ uses technology to create a new option for supplemental feeding of newborns that is as close to breastmilk as possible using new technology.
 Their goals are to nourish healthier babies, empower parents, and contribute to a healthier planet.

 Hadeel Ayoub, PhD; Founder and CTO of BrightSign; London, UK

 Dr. Ayoub has a background in machine learning and human computer interaction.
 She leads research and development for the company.

 BrightSign is a smart glove that can translate any sign into any spoken language – instantly.